Small ex Britton and Rose, The Cactaceae, Descriptions and Illustrations of Plants of the Cactus Family 4: 257, 1923

 Opuntia abjecta is a prickly pear cactus that occurs in the lower Florida Keys where it grows on bare limestone or where a bit of sand or humus has accumulated.

-Some botanists have accepted this Opuntia as a synonym of O. triacantha.
-We accept O. abjecta as a taxon independent from O. triacantha (see the paper by Majure et al).
+Some botanists have accepted this name as a synonym of O. triacantha.
+We accept O. abjecta as a taxon independent from O. triacantha (see Majure et al).
 The type locality is Big Pine Key, FL.